Menu Close

 a man has made it through opioid withdrawal with help from a detox center

 Opioids are highly addictive prescriptions for pain, mental health conditions, and neurological conditions.
 After a person starts abusing them, it is only a matter of time before they enter the vicious cycle of addiction.
-Opioid withdrawal symptoms can be dangerous, so the first phase of opioid addiction treatment should be a medically-supervised detox.
+Opioid withdrawal symptoms can be dangerous.
+Do you know how to handle opioid withdrawal?
+In fact, there’s no reason to handle it on your own.
+Opioid addiction treatment is your best option, and the first phase begins with medically supervised detox.

 Opioid Withdrawal Symptoms